- Home Appliances

 You can even fold down the handle for compact storage in the garage.
 Since it doesn't have gas, you can even turn it sideways, and file it in its space in the garage or storage shed.

-The Black and Decker MM1800 has zero emissions, making it very good for the environment.
+There are models that have zero emissions, making them very good for the environment.

 Advantages of an Electric Lawn MowerClick thumbnail to view full-size